Schauder estimates for elliptic equations degenerating on lower dimensional manifolds: A priori estimates and proofs of the main results

 In this section we prove a priori regularity estimates, which imply stable estimates with respect to standard smoothing of data.
 This leads to the proof of the main Theorems \ref{T:0:alpha} and \ref{T:1:alpha}.
-Then, in Theorem \ref{axiallysmooth}, we improve the regularity of axially symmetric solutions, achieving smoothness.
-Finally, Proposition \ref{Prop:inhomogeneous} provides some regularity results for inhomogeneous conormal boundary value problems.